Your Expert Guide to Service Dogs Ontario – 2023 Edition

 • Service dogs can be selected, socialized, and trained by their owner, or with the help of a dog trainer and/or other professionals

-• Check out Service Dog Organizations in OntarioOpens in a new tab. to learn more
+• Check out Service Dog Organizations in Ontario to learn more

 Examples of Disabilities